joeldrapper/literal_enums/README.md

-This documentation is for Literal Enums 2.0 which has not yet been released.
-You can see documentaiton for Literal Enums 1 [here](https://github.com/joeldrapper/literal_enums/tree/d49eeba40f01f24c6b26d4dcdc6abb0da28e9ccb#readme).
+This documentation is for Literal Enums 2.0, which is not yet supported by Literal Enums Rails.
+You can see documentaiton for Literal Enums v1 [here](https://github.com/joeldrapper/literal_enums/tree/d49eeba40f01f24c6b26d4dcdc6abb0da28e9ccb#readme).

 # literal_enums